 |

-We are a subscribing institution to the British Philosophical Association and Society for Women in Philosophy Good Practice Scheme.
+We are committed to being environmentally responsible and have adopted the British Philosophy Association environmental travel guidelines.
+We are a subscribing institution to the BPA/SWIP Good Practice Scheme.
 The Scheme aims to assist UK philosophy departments, learned societies and journals in ensuring that they have policies and procedures in place that encourage the representation of women in philosophy.
-Read more

 Back to: Department of Philosophy